 The practice had a clear vision to deliver high quality care and promote good outcomes for patients.
-There was a statement of purpose in place which identified the practice values.
+There was a mission statement in place which identified the practice values.
+We were informed that all staff had contributed to this which had given them a sense of pride and ownership.